emattiza/pandoc_resume/markdown/resume.md

   delivered conformed to specified requirements and remediated issues related to production that affected quality via Corrective Action processes

-**Chemist, Dayco Products, LLC**
-07/2014-03/2016

-Designed and developed formulated rubber compounds for automotive belt and cord products.
-Utilized Design of Experiments and ANOVA to statistically validate developmental findings and present enhanced products to customer for validation.

-* Gained experience working with rubber processing and testing equipment, including calendars, mixers, mills, festoons, Mooney Viscometers, and Moving Die Rheometers

-* Utilized computer skills to help in automating test reporting and analysis for designed experiments in lab for quicker turn around in product development cycles

-* Traveled regularly to vehicle validation sites to assist with product validation and to develop relationships with customer product engineers to advance product knowledge and understand customer product needs.

 Education
 ---------